-Professional training concerning site evaluations for subsurface effluent disposal shall be conducted periodically by Regional Water Board staff.
+Professional training concerning site evaluations and new alternative systems design concepts for subsurface effluent disposal shall be promoted periodically by Regional Water Board staff in cooperation with local regulatory agencies and public and private sector professional associations.

-X. IMPLEMENTATION

-Local agencies, shall, as necessary, revise existing sewage disposal ordinances to be compatible with the provisions of this policy.
-The Regional Water Board shall be notified by local agencies of the revisions.

-- 2. Local agencies shall submit for Regional Water Board approval a report describing: - a.
-The current program and methods for disposing of septic tank pumpage; and - Plans for meeting future septage disposal needs. - Proposals for on-site waste treatment and disposal systems shall be processed as follows: - a.
-Processed entirely by the local regulatory agency: - Systems to serve a single dwelling unit within a recorded land development; - ii.
-Systems for less than 1,500 gpd domestic waste flows from commercial/industrial establishments: - iii.
-Land developments consisting of four or fewer parcels; - Dwellings involving four or fewer family units.
+- X. IMPLEMENTATION - Local agencies, shall, as necessary, revise existing sewage disposal ordinances to be compatible with the provisions of this policy.
+The Regional Water Board shall be notified by local agencies of the revisions. - 2.
+Local agencies shall submit for Regional Water Board approval a report describing: - a.
+The current program and methods for disposing of septic tank pumpage; and - b.
+Plans for meeting future septage disposal needs. - 3.
+Proposals for on-site waste treatment and disposal systems shall be processed as follows: - a.
+Processed entirely by the local regulatory agency: - i.
+Systems to serve a single dwelling unit within a recorded land development; - Systems for less than 1,500 gpd domestic waste flows from commercial/industrial establishments; - iii.
+Land developments consisting of four or fewer parcels; - iv.
+Dwellings involving four or fewer family units.